GDC Investigations

 • Fitness to Practise Hearings

-The Impact of GDC Investigations on Dentists
+Impact on Dentists

 • Anxiety and stress

-• Financial costs (Indemnity considerations)
+• Financial costs

 • Increased indemnity premiums